Mike Milbury: Shoe incident

 Milbury gained notoriety for what occurred following a 4–3 Bruins victory over the New York Rangers at Madison Square Garden on December 23, 1979.
 During an on-ice fray between the players from both sides, a Rangers fan cut Stan Jonathan's face with a rolled-up program and grabbed his hockey stick.
 Terry O'Reilly climbed over the Plexiglas and went into the stands in pursuit of the offender, followed by Peter McNab and other teammates.
 Milbury, who had actually reached the visitors locker room when his teammates started going into the stands, raced back to join his colleagues in the brawl.
 He caught the unruly spectator, removed one of his shoes and, while holding the heel end, slapped him hard once with the sole side before being restrained.
 Subsequently, NHL president John Ziegler suspended O'Reilly for eight games and McNab and Milbury for six, with each being fined $500.
 This incident also resulted in the installation of higher glass panels enclosing rinks in hockey arenas.

+Milbury was later inducted into the U.S hockey hall of fame in 2006.

 Coaching career

 Boston Bruins

+Following his playing career, Milbury became head coach of the Bruins' AHL affiliate in Maine on July 16, 1987.
+In his first season, the Mariners captured the division title and Milbury was named AHL Coach of the Year and the Hockey News' Minor Pro Coach of the Year.

-Milbury became head coach of the Boston Bruins in the 1989–90 season, leading the team to the Presidents' Trophy and an appearance in the Stanley Cup Finals.
-He was named Executive of the Year by the Sporting News.
+Milbury was then promoted to head coach and assistant general manager of the Boston Bruins in the 1989–90 season, leading the team to the Presidents' Trophy and an appearance in the Stanley Cup Finals.
+He was named Executive of the Year by the Sporting News and coach of the year by Hockey News.

-He was the head coach of the Wales Conference team at the 1991 All-Star Game, where he generated some controversy by including enforcer Chris Nilan and checker Brian Skrudland ahead of players such as Kirk Muller and Guy Lafleur.
+The following year he led the bruins to another 100 point season and division title.
+He also served as head coach of the Wales Conference team at the 1991 All-Star Game, where he generated some controversy by including enforcer Chris Nilan and checker Brian Skrudland ahead of players such as Kirk Muller and Guy Lafleur.
 However, Nilan and Skrudland both missed the game due to injury.
 As a result of Milbury's controversial roster picks, the league's board of governors changed their policy so that future teams would be chosen by committee.

-Boston College
+Boston College Eagles

-On March 30, 1994, Boston College announced that Mike Milbury would become the head coach of the hockey team, replacing Steve Cedorchuk.
-However, Milbury abruptly left the job at Boston College before coaching a game, citing "philosophical differences" with the school's athletics department in a press conference held on June 2, 1994.
-BC eventually hired legendary coach Jerry York, then the head coach at Bowling Green University, to replace Milbury, while Milbury took work as a television analyst.
+On March 30, 1994, Boston College Eagles announced that Mike Milbury would become the head coach of the hockey team, replacing Steve Cedorchuk.
+However, Milbury abruptly left before coaching a game, citing "philosophical differences" with the school's athletics department in a press conference held on June 2, 1994.
+BC eventually hired legendary coach Jerry York, then the head coach at Bowling Green University, to replace Milbury, while Milbury took work as a television studio analyst for ESPN.